eastandwestwind/notes/_posts/2015-07-22-rimportboxplot.md

 title: Using R to import .csv and graph data
 ---

+Hello, this post is not so much intended as a how-to, rather more as a code journal for myself and for others as an example of how I went from A to B to C, etc.

+In this example, I gathered data from 50 something participants regarding the difficulty of test question types.
+I had to convert the difficulty level to a numerical value, so replacing Difficult with -2 and Easy with 2, Neutral with 0, and so forth.

+I saved my data from excel into a .csv, then began my R session:

 	> getwd()
 	[1] "/Users/Catherine"
 	> setwd("/Users/Catherine/Dropbox/Docs") #this is where my .csv resides